Cochin Lantern

 $175.00

 The bamboo and paper (or silk) lanterns called cochin have been made in Japan for over 1000 years.
-They are used by the hundreds to illuminate temples and shrines, and also street signs for little pubs called izakaya.
+They are used by the hundreds to illuminate temples and shrines, and also as street signs.
 This example is made of cedar bands at the top and bottom, bamboo, and paper.
 There is a metal candle holder in the bottom.
-It was originally meant to be hung, but has been modified to sit on a flat surface.
-An elegant bamboo support arcs up the back, and holds the handle at the top.
-A chain creates tension between the support and the base.
+It was designed to be carried, and also to sit on a flat surface.
+The elegant bamboo support that arcs up the back is designed to be collapsible, so that the lantern can be made more compact..
 A mid-century-vintage electrical cord has been attached to the support with silk thread, and its socket dangles inside the lantern.
 This can easily be removed so that it can be used with a candle again.
-Probably early Showa Period.
+Prewar period, 1920s -1930s.

 19” x 11”

 The bamboo and paper (or silk) lanterns called cochin have been made in Japan for over 1000 years.
-They are used by the hundreds to illuminate temples and shrines, and also street signs for little pubs called izakaya.
+They are used by the hundreds to illuminate temples and shrines, and also as street signs.
 This example is made of cedar bands at the top and bottom, bamboo, and paper.
 There is a metal candle holder in the bottom.
-It was originally meant to be hung, but has been modified to sit on a flat surface.
-An elegant bamboo support arcs up the back, and holds the handle at the top.
-A chain creates tension between the support and the base.
+It was designed to be carried, and also to sit on a flat surface.
+The elegant bamboo support that arcs up the back is designed to be collapsible, so that the lantern can be made more compact..
 A mid-century-vintage electrical cord has been attached to the support with silk thread, and its socket dangles inside the lantern.
 This can easily be removed so that it can be used with a candle again.
-Probably early Showa Period.
+Prewar period, 1920s -1930s.

 19” x 11”